eagle840/katacoda-labs/ldap/step1.md

 `docker run -p 389:389 -p 636:636 --name my-openldap-container --detach osixia/openldap:1.3.0`{{execute}}

+the default ps is admin, but your can add --env LDAP_ADMIN_PASSWORD="1234"   to change it.

-Note that it's using the standard ports for LDAP; 389 and secure 636
+Note that it's using the standard ports for LDAP; 389 (and secure 636)

 lets confirm it's working by running a ldapseach query against it `docker exec my-openldap-container ldapsearch -x -H ldap://localhost -b dc=example,dc=org -D "cn=admin,dc=example,dc=org" -w admin`{{execute}}